xbarat/lang-select/README.md

   - Built-in terminal UI
   - External tools like fzf, gum, peco
   - Terminal overlay selection (v0.4.0+)
+- Multi-selection support for all selection methods (v0.5.0+)
 - Programmatic API for use in applications
 - Command-line interface for direct use
 - Terminal content capture and selection (v0.4.0+)